Duplicating projects

 A duplicated study will keep all of your configured options intact, giving you a template to use again ('Duplicate') or the option to repeat an old study with new stimuli ('Duplicate without stimuli').
 For example, when launching the same study in several markets it is useful to use copies, keeping all variables the same but changing the launch country.

 Duplications are useful for domains with lots of users too.
 Many people can configure studies using duplications to maintain standardization.
 However, all the options duplicated can still be edited in the new copy.
-Before duplicating a project, you'd want to share it with your domain users or user groups.
-Find out how to do that here.
+Before duplicating a project, you'd want to share it with individual users or all members in your organisation.
+Find out how in our article on sharing configurations.

 Duplicating with or without stimuli